 Many people confuse between high availability & the ability to recover from a disaster.
 What would happen if multiple container nodes fail or the associated persistent storage fails?
 You cannot run away from planning for a disaster situation.
 You can replicate your environment when you plan to move from test/dev environment to production or you stage it to test an upgrade before deploying it on production.
 Last but not least, backing up Kubernetes help migrate Kubernetes clusters easily.

 You should look for backup applications that have the capability of backing up containers.
 Dockers are the initial members of the container family.
 Dockers deployments are increasing and critical applications are running on them.
-Backup their images & the associated storages & databases.
+Backup their images & the associated storage & databases.

 Data volumes are growing every minute.
 The need to protect it is also increasing alongside.
-The growth comes so fast especially when you see quick execution of applications and their wide scale deployments leveraging the elastic nature of cloud computing & on-prem virtualization.
+The growth comes so fast especially when you see quick execution of applications and their wide-scale deployments leveraging the elastic nature of cloud computing & on-prem virtualization.

 You need to make your infrastructure a lot more scalable and flexible.
 Growth of data definitely means growth of the overall infrastructure including backup infrastructure.
 Traditional backup methods looked good.
 They seemed to be able to handle unlimited data since the storage was on recyclable & new tapes.
 However, performance came down until you keep upgrading tape infrastructure regularly.
-I met some one a couple of days back who said it was like when you get up after sleep you would need the next generation LTO infrastructure leaving more than 2 generation old tapes useless.
+I met someone a couple of days back who said it was like when you get up after sleep you would need the next generation LTO infrastructure leaving more than 2 generation old tapes useless.

 You need to retain a lot of them.
 A media house with data available since 2003 will hold it forever.
 They are not even compliance governed but they use it when required to monetize the old news and clips integrating them with latest versions of the same news.

-You need to have backup infrastructure that leverages the key data reduction technologies available now.
+You need to have a backup infrastructure that leverages the key data reduction technologies available now.
 Compression is well available with all backup applications.
 Deduplication has made it easier to handle the extended data growth.
 However, tape infrastructure does not handle deduplication at all.

 You need to make it more scalable by adopting the cloud methodology.
 Even if you are still on legacy backup applications which are yet to adopt a direct cloud strategy, you should look for the option to stage out older backup versions to cloud.
 Start adopting Public cloud more for hosting and if you are relatively new to cloud adoption, go ahead with adopting public cloud for backing up your data.
-The legacy applications are also integrating their APIs with cloud service providers so that you can move out the older versions to cloud.
+The legacy applications are also integrating their APIs with cloud service providers so that you can move out the older versions to the cloud.
 Your recovery SLA for old retention is longer than the online data.

 Remember: If you are re-evaluating your backup strategy, explore cloud based backup applications that offer local storage as well for faster recoveries.
 If you need to still continue with your legacy applications, demand and adopt Public Cloud adoption for staging the older backups.

 What is becoming more relevant is making them more secure.
-Look out for features like Geo location and Remote Wipe.
+Look out for features like Geolocation and Remote Wipe.
 Geo location can help you locate your lost devices.
 Remote Wipe can be configured to ensure that the data from the lost laptop is deleted if the person having the laptop is able to boot it up on the OS.
 The backup agent contacts the backup server and the backup server signals data deletion.
 You get secure that your lost data is not being utilized.

-The definition of end points has also changed these days.
-It is no more restricted to laptops and smart phones.
-You are deploying your applications on new end point devices like edge, cloud, SaaS platforms.
+The definition of endpoints has also changed these days.
+It is no more restricted to laptops and smartphones.
+You are deploying your applications on new endpoint devices like edge, cloud, SaaS platforms.
 They all need protection and backups.
 Don’t ignore them.
 Go for backup strategy that is capable of taking care of them & ensure they are backed up.